AnnaWijetunga/evergoal-frontend/README.md

     $ npm start

 You may be prompted to use an alternate port - type Y or YES.
-Then a new browser window will open with Evergoal.
+Then, a new browser window will open with Evergoal.

 ## Usage

 Welcome!
 Click My Goals, and there you will see the a form for setting a new goal.
-You will add the Aim (short title) and your Strategy (a sentence or two encapsulating how you'll attack this goal).
+You will add the Aim (short title) and your Strategy (a sentence or two encapsulating how you'll accomplish this goal).

 Click Add Goal to add the goal!